laurieroy/next-budget-tracker/README.md

 - Run `prisma generate` to generate the Prisma Client.
 You can then start querying your database.

-- Migrate schema: `npx prisma migrate dev` where dev is what you named the db
+- Migrate schema: `pnpx prisma migrate dev` where dev is what you named the db

 - To view schema in studio:
-`npx prisma studio`
+`pnpx prisma studio`

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).